Skip to Content

 5. Meet income limit guidelines (see below).

-In Delaware, a family is considered “needy” when their net countable income is less than $338 a month for a family of three.
+In Delaware, a family is considered “needy” when their net countable income is less than or equal to $338 a month for a family of three.

 How much is TANF in Delaware?